-This can be incorporated in the procedure for assigning space in the forward-pick area by forecasting the numbers of small picks, large picks, and full-pallet requests for each sku and determining bids based on these numbers.
+This can be incorporated in the procedure for assigning space in the forward-pick area by forecasting the numbers of small picks, large picks, and full-pallet requests for each SKU and determining bids based on these numbers.
 (See Question 7.20.)

-- When skus are stored as full pallets in a fast-pick area then each sku is either: - not in the fast-pick area at all; or - is in at its minimum practical amount; or else - every pallet of that sku is in the fast-pick area. - Those skus of largest labor-efficiency (labor savings per pallet location) have priority for storage in the forward area. - Any request for a fraction of a pallet exceeding savings per pick from forward area cost of replenishing a pallet to the forward area is cheaper to fill from the pallet reserve area.
+- When SKUs are stored as full pallets in a fast-pick area then each SKU is either: - not in the fast-pick area at all; or - is in at its minimum practical amount; or else - every pallet of that SKU is in the fast-pick area. - Those SKUs of largest labor-efficiency (labor savings per pallet location) have priority for storage in the forward area. - Any request for a fraction of a pallet exceeding is cheaper to fill from the pallet reserve area.